costajohnt/letsrideapp/README.md

--allow users to invite members via email or Let's Ride username and have them recieve the email -setup a comments section/group chat on rides show page so users can have a dialogue about the ride and planning -allow users to send direct messages to one another
+-allow users to invite members via email or Let's Ride username and have them recieve the email -setup a comments section/group chat on rides show page so users can have a dialogue about the ride and planning -allow users to send direct messages to one another -allow users to leave a ride they have joined
+-show thumbnail of map next to ride information in the ride show page

 ##Contributors